How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Newborn babies who have been exposed to this medication in the last 3 months of pregnancy have experienced withdrawal symptoms after birth.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking flupenthixol, it may affect your baby.
+If you are breast-feeding and are taking flupenthixol, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.